NethermindEth/Forta-Agents/CompoundV3-Bots/Transfers-Monitor/README.md

   - Severity is always set to "Medium"
   - Type is always set to "Info"
   - Metadata:
-    - `cometcontract`: address of the comet contract where the transfer is directed.
+    - `cometContract`: address of the comet contract where the transfer is directed.
     - `sender`: the first side of the transfer.
     - `transferAmount`: amount that was transfered to the comet contract